 The initial version of the Code was effective from the date the Statutory Code (Pubs Code etc. Regulations 2016) came into force (21st July 2016) and was not retrospective.
-This Code replaces the initial version and comes into force on 1st April 2022 and is not retrospective.
+An update was made on 1st April 2022 and this update replaces that version and comes into force on 1st January 2025 and not retrospective.
 The Code is supervised by the Pub Governing Body (www.thepubgoverningbody.co.uk).
 Individual companies are required to display the Code within the tenanted/leased section of their websites and ensure each of their lessees receive a copy.